 Megasonex toothbrush comes in a large, elegant black box.
 We have to admit that the package is very neat and makes a great impression of an exclusive product.
-It contains the toothbrush, white inductive charger (that doubles as a dock), 2 different toothbrush replacement heads (or rather a complete toothbrush plus a replacement head), plastic travel case (just for the toothbrush) and all the printed stuff including warranty and manual.
+It contains the toothbrush, white inductive charger (that doubles as a dock), 2 different toothbrush replacement heads (or rather a complete toothbrush plus a replacement head), and a plastic travel case (just for the toothbrush), and all the printed stuff including warranty and manual.
 It is also being sold in different packages with extras such as Megasonex toothpaste, tongue scraper, or more replacement heads, but these packages are usually a bit more expensive.

 How does Megasonex work?

 There is only one button and two diodes on the toothbrush making it is fairly simple to use.
 When turned on both diodes (white and blue) are on so they’re not very useful.
 Modes of operation are the following: